BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 	- If your mesh is symmetrical, turn on **x-axis symmetry** in the upper right hand corner of the 3D viewport before you begin sculpting
 	![Screenshot 2025 05 25 134017](https://tinypic.host/images/2025/05/25/Screenshot-2025-05-25-134017.png)
 	- Use the keys `[` and `]` to change the size of your brush
+	- Start low and slow.
+Use a big brush with a low strength and build the up smoothness with it

 Check to make sure the body isn't clipping through the cloth.
 It is okay if the original mesh clips through.
 - If the body *is* clipping, go back to Sculpt Mode and adjust your cloth mesh.
 The **Elastic Grab** tool is good for this.